Index of Posts about the Benign Breast Tumor

 - Gynecomastia; differential diagnosis in breast cancer screening in men.

 Other miscellaneous breast lesions

-Sometimes women can develop a variety of breast conditions as a result of normal biological changes, such as pregnancy, complications following surgery, or simply due to anatomical structures which are not functioning properly for no particular reason.
+Sometimes women can develop a variety of breast conditions as a result of normal biological changes.
+Such changes can include:-

 - Breast cellulitis

 - Radiation induced skin reactions; radio-dermatitis

 - Periductal Mastitis, as a unique category of duct ectasia.

 Breast Cysts and Abscesses

 A breast cyst or abscess will be the eventual diagnosis for a large percentage of women seeking evaluation for a breast lump.

 Breast cysts are fluid-filled sacs within the breast, and can be quite painful.
 Normal hormonal fluctuations to do with menstruation are a common cause of cysts.
 This is why breast cysts are very unusual in older women post menopause.